starwolves/space/README.md

 cargo run --release
 ```

-### Client
+### Prototype Godot Client
-You can obtain the latest stable release of the client on [Discord](https://discord.gg/yYpMun9CTT).
+You can obtain the prototype client on [Discord](https://discord.gg/yYpMun9CTT).
 Ensure your server has the right git branch with the same version as the obtained client and not the master branch!

-The client is built on top of the latest stable Godot 3.4.x release.
-The client will be upgraded and moved to Godot 4 for better 3D rendering in favour of the Vulkan API.
+The prototype client is built on top of a Godot 3.4 release.

+### The new Bevy client
+Currently there is full focus on recreating the client in Bevy ECS.
+This is the main priority and we are literally just getting started so it is being made from scratch and it will be a while before it is of any use.
+The client is going to be integrated in this same repository.

 ## Contributing
 This project is oriented towards long-term development, meaning it is here to stay and to be developed for some years to come.
 Feedback, bug reports, suggestions and critique are very much appreciated.
-Github issues and pull requests will be reviewed and considered.
+[Gitlab](https://gitlab.starwolves.io/starwolves/space) issues and pull requests will be reviewed and considered.

 The hopes are to financially reward and/or hire the most suitable people for their contributions in the much further future.

-Contributors of this project have to agree to our [Collaberative License Agreement](https://github.com/starwolves/contributor-license-agreement/blob/main/CLA).
-Our automated CLA assisstant will give you instructions on how to agree the first time you contribute on Github.
+Contributors of this project have to agree to our [Collaberative License Agreement](https://gitlab.starwolves.io/starwolves/contributor-license-agreement).
+You may send your signed version to cla@starwolves.io so your associated [Gitlab](https://gitlab.starwolves.io/starwolves/space) account will get activated.

-It is recommended to develop on the latest snapshot branch and to submit pull requests.
-Snapshot branches get regularly merged with the master branch.
-Each time a merge with the master branch occurs a new snapshot releases.
-To stay up to date with this process check out our [Discord](https://discord.gg/yYpMun9CTT) and our [Github project workspace](https://github.com/starwolves/space/projects/1).

 ![Screenshot of Space Frontiers GUI project map and content editor](/data/project/sfeditorss.png?raw=true)

 ## License

-This repository is licensed under a [special license](https://github.com/starwolves/space/blob/master/LICENSE).
+This repository is licensed under a [restrictive proprietary license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE) that we intend to support with good faith and integrity.